Team-Cronus/ece183da-lab3/README.md

 program but it currently does nothing atm and is there for future development as a program to redirect inputs and outputs between state estimator and simulation and possibly the arduino as well.

+there are also visual studios files that can be ignored.
+They are simply there as we used visual studios as a text editor for editing files and coding programs.